-The 3 Village Centres will include local retail, retail services appropriate to the size of population they serve, and a local convenience outlet along with modest employment and residential uses.
+The 3 Village Centres will include local retail, retail services appropriate to the size of population they serve, and a local convenience outlet(s) along with modest employment by way of UrbComm and residential uses.
 This will provide for compact and vibrant Village Centres, to serve the immediate residential neighbourhood.